What Is Production System in AI? Key Features Explained

 3. Can production systems learn from new data?

-Traditional production systems in AI do not learn autonomously; they rely on predefined rules.
-However, hybrid AI systems integrate machine learning with production rules to update or generate new rules based on patterns in incoming data.
-This allows production systems to adapt over time, improving decision-making, handling changing conditions, and extending their applicability beyond static, rule-based environments.
+Traditional production systems do not learn autonomously, relying instead on predefined production rules.
+However, modern hybrid AI systems integrate machine learning components to analyze data and automatically update, refine, or generate new rules based on incoming information.
+This integration allows the system to improve decision-making and adapt to evolving conditions.

 7. How do production systems handle conflicting rules?